Nice discussion there.. many people do say good points there although most of the posts are just some fillers..

 * Universal GUI.
 This might sound pathetic, but every application in Windows has a look and feel that easy to pick up.
 Linux doesn't have this.

 * Decent user interface.
-Gnome is shit in too many ways.
+Gnome is crap in too many ways.
 KDE is passable while still crossing Fisher-Price with programming geek in a way that just makes it look freaky.
 Windows is good.
 Mac OS X is great.
 Come back to me when someone has tackled half the usability issues in either of the Linux "desktop environments".

 * General ease-of-use without needing the command line.
 Sure, if you're good with Linux, you can do anything you can with Windows - but I bet you have to use some command-line commands to do it.
 Everything is point and click in Windows.
 It'd be nice to have a choice though, but having point-and-click access to most things on a system is essential - another thing where Mac OS X shines.